Gun laws of Australia: Port Arthur massacre

-The Port Arthur massacre took place in 1996 when the gunman opened fire on shop owners and tourists with two semi-automatic rifles that left 35 people dead and 23 wounded.
-This mass killing horrified the Australian public and transformed gun control legislation in Australia.
+The Port Arthur massacre took place in 1996 when the 29 year old gunman Martin Bryant opened fire on shop owners and tourists with two semi-automatic rifles that left 35 people dead and 23 wounded.
+This mass killing horrified the Australian government and transformed gun control legislation in Australia.

 Prime Minister John Howard pressured the states to adopt the gun law proposals made in a report of the 1988 National Committee on Violence as the National Firearms Agreement, resulting in the non-binding National Firearms Agreement (NFA) between the Commonwealth and the States & Territories as the Constitution of Australia does not give the Commonwealth direct power to enact gun laws.
 In the face of some state resistance, Howard threatened to hold a nationwide referendum to alter the Constitution of Australia to give the Commonwealth constitutional power over guns.
-The National Firearms Agreement included a ban on all semi-automatic rifles and all semi-automatic and pump-action shotguns, and a system of licensing and ownership controls.
+The National Firearms Agreement included heavy restrictions on all semi-automatic rifles and all semi-automatic and pump-action shotguns, and a system of licensing and ownership controls.

-The Howard Government held a series of public meetings to explain the proposed changes.
+The Howard government held a series of public meetings to explain the proposed changes.
 At the first meeting, Howard wore a bullet-resistant vest, which was visible under his jacket.
 Many shooters were critical of this.
 Some firearm owners applied to join the Liberal Party in an attempt to influence the government, but the party barred them from membership.
 A court action by 500 shooters seeking admission to membership eventually failed in the Supreme Court of South Australia.

 Section 51(xxxi) of the Constitution of Australia requires 'just terms' (financial compensation) for property that is compulsorily acquired, so the federal government introduced the Medicare Levy Amendment Act 1996 to raise the predicted cost of A$500 million through a one-off increase in the Medicare levy.
 The 'gun buy back scheme' started on 1 October 1996 and concluded on 30 September 1997.
 The Australian National Audit Office reported that the scheme compulsorily acquired more than 640,000 firearms, many of which were semi-automatic rifles and shotguns (restricted as a result of the 1996 legislative changes) or old, antique and dysfunctional firearms.